-Can Hair Products Make Your Hair Fall Out?
+Can Hair Products Actually Make Your Hair Fall Out?
+We Investigate.

 Your scalp is a like a snowflake: No two people have the same one, and you’ll likely have a different experience with a product or ingredient than a close friend or colleague might.
 What’s hair perfection for one user can be hair hell for another.
 But can hair products make your hair fall out?
 With any hair care product, every situation is unique in itself.